Karen Valentine: Career

+In 1969, Valentine played Gidget in the 1969 film Gidget Grows Up.
 In 1969, Valentine won her breakthrough role as a student teacher and then a new teacher on the ABC television series Room 222 with Lloyd Haynes, Denise Nicholas, and Michael Constantine.
-She was discovered by Gene Reynolds, the director of Room 222, who saw her lip-synching in rehearsal and realized she was funny.
+She was discovered by Gene Reynolds, the director of Room 222, who saw her fumbling in her audition and realized she was funny.
 She was nominated twice for an Emmy and once for a Golden Globe, winning an Emmy in 1970 for Outstanding Actress in a Supporting Role.

-Valentine later starred in her own television series, Karen, in 1975.
-She played Gidget in the 1969 film Gidget Grows Up, and the title role in the critically acclaimed true story Muggable Mary, Street Cop (1982).
+In 1974, an unsold sitcom pilot, The Karen Valentine Program never aired.
+In 1975, Valentine starred in her own television series, Karen.
+She played the title role in the critically acclaimed true story Muggable Mary, Street Cop (1982).
 Valentine appeared in many other movies for television including The Daughters of Joshua Cabe (1972); Coffee, Tea or Me?
-(1973); The Girl Who Came Gift-Wrapped (1974); Murder at the World Series (1977); Go West, Young Girl (1978); and Skeezer (1982).
+(1973); The Girl Who Came Gift-Wrapped (1974); Murder at the World Series (1977); Go West, Young Girl (1978); Money on the Side and Skeezer (1982).
 Valentine was a semi-regular on The Hollywood Squares from 1971 to 1977 on both NBC-TV and in syndication, often trading quips with Paul Lynde.
-She guest-starred on many series, including Starsky & Hutch; Baretta; McMillan & Wife; Cybill; and Murder, She Wrote; as well as multiple episodes of The Love Boat and Love, American Style.
+She guest-starred on many series, including Starsky & Hutch; Baretta; Cybill; and Murder, She Wrote; as well as multiple episodes of The Love Boat and Love, American Style.
 She had a starring role in the 25th episode of the third season of the 1985 revival of The Twilight Zone, entitled "Many, Many Monkeys".

 Her feature films include Forever Young, Forever Free (1975); Hot Lead and Cold Feet (1978); The North Avenue Irregulars; (1979) and The Power Within (1995).
 She also has had many leading roles in made-for-television movies.

 Valentine has continued to work in television and on stage.
 She co-starred with John Larroquette in a 2004 Hallmark Channel TV movie, Wedding Daze.
 She has starred on stage in many productions, including Romantic Comedy on Broadway and National Tour, Breaking Legs Off-Broadway and National Tour, and the Los Angeles production of Steel Magnolias.